matthewcordaro/music-synthesizer-for-android/README.md

   * `PROTO_PATH` - The folder which contains the Protocol Buffers.

 ## Downloads ##
 The following is a list of IDEs, SDKs, libraries, other necessary software.
+Download and extract them.

 1. The [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 (JDK7 recommended)
 2. One of the following IDEs running the newest Android API.